Elsie Hewitt Shows Off Derriere In Skimpy Thong On Instagram

-Elsie Hewitt appears to be enjoying life at the 2019 Coachella Valley Music and Arts Festival, like many other famous faces are, and her Instagram proves she is most likely having a blast.
+Elsie Hewitt appears to be enjoying life at the 2019 Coachella Valley Music and Arts Festival like many other famous faces are, and her Instagram proves she is most likely having a blast.
 Over the weekend, the 22-year-old model took to the popular social media platform to share a sultry photo of herself in a skimpy outfit that puts her booty front and center, leaving little to the imagination.

 In the snapshot in question, the model — who has made headlines over domestic violence allegations against former boyfriend Ryan Phillippe — is donning a pair of sheer tights with minor detailing in white that exposes a barely-there black thong that she has on underneath.
-Her thong bikini bottom sits high on her frame, helping enhance her voluptuous derriere that contrasts with her tiny waist, showcasing her hourglass figure.
+Her thong bikini bottom sits high on her frame, helping enhance her voluptuous derriere, which contrasts with her tiny waist, and showcasing her hourglass figure.
 She teamed her thong with a matching bandeau black top that accentuates her busty figure.

 Hewitt is posing with her back and left side to the camera, putting her booty at the center of the photo.
 She has her head tilted back as she maintains her eyes closed in a contemplative way.
 She is wearing her hair in multiple French braids that fall down to her lower back with pink and purple details woven through them, completing her festival-ready look.